The cause is unknown.

 Doctors base the diagnosis on symptoms and results of a physical examination, blood tests, imaging tests, and biopsy.

-Corticosteroids are usually effective, but if a vital organ is affected, another drug that suppresses the immune system may be used.
+Corticosteroids in combination with another drug that suppresses the immune system may be used.

 (See also Overview of Vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more .)